 Ask the user to provide their permissions diagram.
 Supported formats:

-Read tool to view the image and extract web roles, table permissions, CRUD flags, scopes, and site settings from itParse the diagram into the same structured format used by the webapi-permissions agent:
+Read tool to view the image and extract web roles, table permissions, CRUD flags, scopes, and site settings from itParse the diagram into structured format:

 Generate a Mermaid flowchart from the parsed data (if the user provided an image or text) for visual confirmation.